CASE STUDY

 • The F&G Study suggests the location, type, and number of detectors that need to be installed across various areas.

-The objectives of F & G Mapping study for FGGS-Baghjan are:
+The objectives of F&G Mapping study

 • Conducting extensive simulations to determine the potential impact of any gas leakage and assessing the severity of any hazardous situation that may arise within the project premises.